 With nearly 4 million workers using their vehicles to navigate LA’s highways and roads every day, it may be surprising that the number of fatalities on the road is not higher.
 Four-tenths of one percent is a small percentage, but no one wants to be involved in one of the two fatal collisions that happen every day.

-There are a number of factors identified by SWITRS that elevate the risk of a collision.
+There are a number of factors identified by SWITRS that elevate the risk of a car accident.
 Some of these factors include alcohol use, the types of vehicles involved, the type of collision, and the time of day.

 The risks of a fatal crash tend to increase whenever alcohol is involved.
 Alcohol dulls the senses and impairs judgment, leading to delayed or poor decisions.
-A driver may not slow down or take evasive action to avoid a crash, leading to collisions at higher speeds.
+A driver may not slow down or take evasive action to avoid a crash, leading to a DUI accident and collisions at higher speeds.

 Types of Vehicles Involved